 When comparing Construct 2 vs GameGuru, the Slant community recommends Construct 2 for most people.
-In the question“What are the best game engines for beginners and non-programmers?”
-Construct 2 is ranked 4th while GameGuru is ranked 21st.
+In the question“What are the best 3D game engines?”
+Construct 2 is ranked 22nd while GameGuru is ranked 31st.
 The most important reason people chose Construct 2 is:

 Ranked in these QuestionsQuestion Ranking

 It's a one off cost for Construct 2 and all updates to the Construct 2 editor are free for life.